History of the Jews in St. Louis: United Hebrew Relief Association

 After the Chicago fire in 1871 many Jewish families removed from that city to St. Louis; and these required temporary assistance.
 It was then that the United Hebrew Relief Association was inaugurated, with B. Singer as president, and Rabbi S. Wolfenstein (later superintendent of the Cleveland Orphan Asylum) as vice-president.
 Numerous charitable organizations sprang up from time to time until 1897, when the first consolidation was effected.
 The United Hebrew Relief Association, the Sisterhood of Personal Service, the Ladies' Zion Society, and the Hebrew Ladies' Sewing Society combined, with a view to more effective work, under the name "United Jewish Charities," with Moses Fraley as president.

-The Hebrew Free and Industrial School Society, an organization for the instruction of children in Jewish history and religion, was founded by Rabbi H. J. Messing in 1879, with J. B. Greensfelder as president; and the Jewish Alliance Night-School for immigrants was established a few years later by Prof. W. Deutsch, and was presided over by Elias Michaels.
+The Hebrew Free and Industrial School Society, an organization for the instruction of children in Jewish history and religion, was founded by Rabbi Henry J. Messing in 1879, with J. B. Greensfelder as president; and the Jewish Alliance Night-School for immigrants was established a few years later by Prof. W. Deutsch, and was presided over by Elias Michaels.

 The Home for Aged and Infirm Israelites was founded in 1882, with B. Hysinger at its head.
 In 1905, it owned the property which it occupied, and provided for about fifty residents.